best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Symbols and footnotes

 It is best practise to put as much information as possible at the point of need – for example when data is provisional or revised put the whole word in rounded brackets instead of using ‘p’ or ‘r’.
-When needed, using letters to signify notes is generally OK as long as the key to what these letters mean is clearly presented above the table in a cell in column A. This ensures a user is made aware of the key before coming to the table.
+When needed, using letters to signify notes is generally OK as long as the key to what these letters mean is clearly laid out above the table in a cell in column A. This ensures a user is made aware of the key before coming to the table.

 #### Example of presenting a key above a table
  <insert example>